 [What did Waguih Ghali look like?
 There can be few modern authors whose likeness is so little known.
 No photograph of Waguih Ghali is published in the recent editions of Beer in the Snooker Club, and the only image which comes up on a web search is not of him.
 So it's quite remarkable to be able to include with this article the photograph above.
-It's from Diana Athill - the only photo she has of Ghali and the only one of which she's aware.
+It's from Diana Athill - the only photo she has of Ghali.
 It was taken by a professional photographer in Paris - Diana Athill believes it dates from before she knew Ghali, probably the early 1960s.
 The photograph is posted here with Diana Athill's permission, for which London Fictions is very grateful.
 It cannot be used elsewhere without her consent.
-Then ... shortly after this article was first posted, two other images of Ghali, one with Diana Athill, appeared on the internet,here's the link.]
+Then ... shortly after this article was first posted, two other images of Ghali, one with Diana Athill, appeared on the internet, here's the link.]

 Waguih Ghali's only published novel, Beer in the Snooker Club, is wonderfully funny as well as tragic.
-It is also a love letter to two cities: Cairo, where he was born, probably in 1930; and London, where he committed suicide shortly before his fortieth birthday.
+It is a love letter to two cities: Cairo, where he spent much of his youth in the 1940s; and London, where he committed suicide in in 1969.
 For the central character of the novel, Ram, as for his creator, London’s literary and political culture acted as a powerful magnet and yet he also feels that ‘the mental sophistication’ of Europe has ‘killed’ his natural self.
 The novel moves back and forwards between Cairo and London as Ram finds himself adrift between countries and cultures, radicalised by the 1956 British invasion of his native land, but demoralised by the intolerance of Nasser's brand of Arab nationalism.

 Not much is known about Ghali’s life.
 I once queued at a book-signing to ask Edward Said about him: ‘Ah, Beer in the Snooker Club,’ he said immediately: ‘A wonderful novel!
 Sadly that’s all I know.’
 Diana Athill, who was Ghali’s editor and lover, provides the main source of biographical information in her memoir, After a Funeral (1986).
 Ghali’s family were Coptic Christians and part of Egypt’s landowning, cosmopolitan elite.
 They were members of the exclusive Gezira Sporting Club, which is mocked in the novel as a place where ‘middle-aged people play croquet’: today its website boasts that it has the ‘oldest golf club in Africa’.